Lt. Jerry DeManss

 Jerry remembered sitting in Vic Gregory’s office within listening to the police radio on a situation where a South Eastern officer was shot in a high-rise and was near death.
 QRT was checking the high-rise for suspects.
 Jerry said that I hoped it doesn’t happen here!”
 He was wrong!
 Less than 24 hours away.
 One of the ugliest police shootings of recent time would occur…

-It was one of those mornings that Jerry had hoped would remain quiet.
-Paperwork had piled up and he was presently working on the leave book schedule in the sector #2 office when a call came out in his sector directing, 724 to respond to 1929 west Mulberry Street for a ,man armed with an ice pick, tearing up the house.
+Jerry had hoped would remain quiet.
+Paperwork had piled up and he was presently working on the leave book schedule in the sector #2 office when a call came out in his sector directing, 724 to respond to 1929 west Mulberry Street for a man armed with an ice pick, tearing up the house.
 Prior to the call, after roll call, Jerry suspended this Ira Wiener “724” unit for radio misuse.
 The final punishment from the department was handed down, and Jerry had to have him forfeit five days for his punishment.
-Jerry couldn’t begin it was that day, that Saturday the shift was short (hindsight has everyone wishing they would have sent him home, there isn’t a time this is thought about where those involved don’t think about the, “What if’s?” and s how they couldn’t send him home because they were too short on manpower.
-This day 724, normally a two person shotgun car, had the demands set on one officer, 725 post was unmanned.
+Jerry couldn’t begin it was that day, that Saturday the shift was short (hindsight has everyone wishing they would have sent him home, there isn’t a time this is thought about where those involved don’t think about the “What ifs?” and s how they couldn’t send him home because they were too short on manpower.
+This day 724, normally a two-person shotgun car, had the demands set on one officer, 725 post was unmanned.
 Jerry had even had to detail two operations officers to fill two cars in his sector; Weiner was to forfeit five days next to forfeit five days next week to satisfies his punishment.
 He was also fated to shortly forfeit his life.

 723 unit, (Terry Hendrickson), quickly stated he would back 724 up.
 Jerry stood up and started grabbing his things and looked at his bulletproof vest lying on the desk he had taken it off after roll call to the paperwork on that humid day.
 It was too late to put it on, Jerry heard 724 state he had arrived 10-23 and he was “going in”.
 Jerry rushed outside and saw Marty at the corner Riggs and Mount St in vehicle # 8929 as the gun engine and flew down Riggs avenue Jerry dove in through the passenger window and they were headed West on Riggs and south on Monroe St. The screaming on the radio told everyone it wasn’t going well.
 Terry was screaming that Ira was shot and that the suspect was shooting at him from the living room.